August 23, 2019

 Foreign Direct Investment latest publications

-Foreign Direct Investment (FDI) is a variable of great importance for the performance of the economy.
-It is an investment that generates jobs and, according to most academic studies, promotes greater economic growth.
+Foreign Direct Investment (FDI) is a very important variable for the performance of the economy.
+It is investment that generates jobs and, according to most academic studies, stimulates greater economic growth.

 Considerable decrease in the current account deficit in the first quarter of 2019 compared to the same period of the previous year, mainly due to lower deficits in primary income and service balances.